virtualcitySYSTEMS/map-ui/documentation/QUERY_PARAMETER.md

 http://dev.virtualcitymap.de/?state=[[[690340.49,5322140.33,692561.84,5334842.39],25832],0,["VC+Map+Demo"]]

-## Starting Map Parameter
+## Starting Map Name

-This parameter decides which type of map appears when the scene loads.
-Maps can be shown in 3D, 2D, or as oblique aerial views (which are angled pictures taken from a plane or drone).

-- Example: `CesiumMap`
-  (The scene starts with a 3D map.)

-- Example: `OpenlayersMap`
-  (The scene starts with a 2D map.)
+You can provide the starting map name in the URL.
+This is the _name_ of the map that is loaded when the URL is used to open the application.
+The name is given as a string.

-- Example: `ObliqueMap`
+- Example: `"my_map_name"`
-  (The scene starts with angled aerial images.)

 ## Module Parameter